Chan Zuckerberg Initiative Supports CA Fwd’s One Million More Homes Initiative

 With the supply of housing lagging far below demand – and with half of Californians now unable to rent or buy a home in their communities – California Forward continues to press the urgent need to build more housing of all types over the next decade.
 The Chan Zuckerberg Initiative (CZI) has now joined with CA Fwd as a partner in this effort.

 “Safe, stable, and affordable housing is crucial to a family’s success and to building healthy and diverse communities,” said Caitlyn Fox, Director of Housing Affordability at CZI.
 “We work with community leaders, advocates, researchers, policymakers, and investors to ensure more people have access to housing that meets their needs.
 We’re pleased to partner with CA Fwd as they identify policy levers for research and development that can provide Californians with the homes they need while ensuring new growth is sustainable for local governments, residents, and the environment.
-This work compliments CZI's broader local work around housing affordability, including our recent work to help create the Partnership for the Bay's Future, which is working to improve housing production, preservation, and protection in the region.”
+This work complements CZI's broader local work around housing affordability, including our recent work to help create the Partnership for the Bay's Future, which is working to improve housing production, preservation, and protection in the region.”

 With its partners in the California Economic Summit, CA Fwd launched the One Million More Homes initiative in 2015.
 The Summit’s bipartisan network of public, private and civic leaders from across California’s diverse regions champion solutions that meet the triple bottom line: simultaneously growing the economy, improving environmental quality and increasing opportunity for all.